elementdavv/internet_archive_downloader/README.md

 * Drop the package from file manager to Extensions page on your browser.
 * Grant all Optional permissions in the Permissions tab of the extension detail page.

-Alternatively, install automatically from their repositories:
+Alternatively, install automatically from Browsers repositories:
+- Chrome WebStore (Taken down)
 - [Edge Addons](https://microsoftedge.microsoft.com/addons/detail/internet-archive-download/cnpoedgimjaecinmgfnfhfmcpcngeeje)
 - [Mozilla Addons (Firefox)](https://addons.mozilla.org/en-US/firefox/addon/internet_archive_downloader/) (All Optional permissions must be granted as well)